 Thomas Starr King (Wikipedia)(https://commons.wikimedia.org/wiki/File:Thomas_Starr_King.png)Many people are familiar with John Muir and his work in exploring and educating people about California’s Yosemite and the Sierras, but did you know that Thomas Starr King was hailed by President Abraham Lincoln as the person most responsible for saving Yosemite for all to enjoy?

 Thomas Starr King was a compassionate minister who loved humanity and was enthralled by nature.
 A cheerful, hard-working family man and helpful friend to all, his extraordinary intellect and strong will to help those in need was legendary.
-His speeches reached the soul of the nation, whether about helping the poor (and how to do it), preserving the nation's spectacular natural wonders, or sharing his joy and certainty that life was a treasure and that all people were loved by the Creator of it all.
+His speeches reached the soul of the nation.
+Whether they were about helping the poor (and how to do it), preserving the nation's spectacular natural wonders, or sharing his joy and certainty that life was a treasure and that all people were loved by the Creator of it all, he was widely read.

 On December 17, 1824, Thomas Starr King was born into a religious and loving family in New York City.
 His father, Reverend Thomas Farrington King (once a cobbler), was a traveling Universalist minister who was beloved for his eloquence and friendliness.
 His mother, Susan Starr, was from a scholarly family of German lineage.
 She and her sister Sarah encouraged Thomas' interest in intellectual studies. (p.
-5, Wendt) The family later settled near Boston, Massachusetts, where Rev King took on the Hollis Street Church.
-However, after a long illness, he died.
-As the oldest son at fifteen, Thomas took on work as a clerk and bookkeeper to help support his mother and five younger siblings.
-Although he was unable to follow his dream of studying for the ministry in college, he did not give up his quest to become a minister one day and studied hard on his own.
+5, Wendt) When King was a young man, the family settled near Boston, Massachusetts, where Rev King took on the Hollis Street Church.
+However a long illness took his life when Thomas was only fifteen.
+Thomas was the oldest child and took on work as a clerk and bookkeeper to help support his mother and five young siblings.
+Although he was unable to follow his dream of studying for the ministry in college, he did not give up his quest to become a minister and studied hard on his own.

-Money was tight and it was difficult keeping up with supporting his mother and siblings.
-However, his bookkeeping job, hard work and good reputation paid off, and he was offered a more lucrative job as bookkeeper in the Charlestown Navy Yard.
-He somehow found time to spend on his studies and writing for theological magazines.
+Money was tight and it was difficult for the family to keep up.
+Thomas supported his mother and siblings.
+Fortunately, his bookkeeping job, hard work and good reputation paid off, and he was offered a more lucrative job as bookkeeper in the Charlestown Navy Yard.
+Somehow, he also found time to spend on his studies and his writing for theological magazines.
 He also formed a club with other scholarly young men who read and discussed books and ideas of the day.

 "The life of man has wondrous hours, Revealed at once to heart and eye, When wake all being's kindled powers, And joy, like dew on trees and flowers, With freshness fills the earth and sky."
 (The Androscogin Valley - The White Hills; Their Legends, Landscape, and Poetry)

-He visited the West, where he explored and was thrilled by the Sierras.
-After his death, one of the mountains in Yosemite was named Mount Starr King for him.
+He explored the West and was thrilled by the Sierras.
+After his death, one of the mountains in Yosemite was named Mount Starr King after him.

-Actually, President Lincoln pleaded with him to go.
-The American Civil War was tearing the nation apart, and the West had become a dangerous place as California was teetering between the Union and the Confederacy – or, more likely, remaining a Republic outside U.S. jurisdiction.
+Also, President Lincoln pleaded with him to go.
+The American Civil War was tearing the nation apart and the West had become a dangerous place.
+California was teetering between the Union and the Confederacy – or, more likely, remaining a Republic outside U.S. jurisdiction.
 The young couple was eager to make a difference, and it was clear that they were needed there.